 Zsa Zsa was every bit the entrepreneur that her mother was.
 She made the most of her arrest and made multiple appearances on all the talk shows and talked about how handsome her officer was.

 After her sisters and mother passed away, Zsa Zsa became a recluse.
 But in 2002 she was in a serious car accident in which her beautician was driving and Zsa Zsa was the passenger.
 The beautician drove into a pole and her Zsa Zsa suffered a severe concussion with several broken bones.
 She never did make a full recovery.

 She fell a few years later breaking her hip and consequently had her lower leg amputated.

-Eva became good friends with Merv Griffin in the 1970s and lived with him with no romantic involvement with.
-It is now believed that Merv was gay and simply clicked with Eva but was not the type of homosexual to make his sexuality his entire persona.
+Eva became good friends with Merv Griffin in the 1970s and lived with him with no romantic involvement.
+It is now believed that Merv was gay and simply clicked with Eva but was not the type of person to make his sexuality his entire persona.
 If he had a male partner, he was someone Merv saw and related to privately.
-The Merv Griffin Show as one of the most popular shows of the 1970s and due to Eva's close relationship with Merv all the Gabor sisters, and their mother were frequent guests on his show, renewing interest in their lives.
+The Merv Griffin Show was one of the most popular shows of the 1970s and due to Eva's close relationship with Merv, all the Gabor sisters and their mother were frequent guests on his show, renewing interest in their lives.

 Eva passed away in 1995 from pneumonia related to respiratory illness at the age of 76.

 Shelley Moore on November 19, 2019: